plizkinzmey/remote-transmission-client-go/docs/architecture.md

 **Key Components:**
 - `application/torrent_service.go`: Service for managing torrents and implementing business rules
+- Connection management with automatic reconnection and timeout handling

-This layer coordinates the work of domain entities and infrastructure services to accomplish specific tasks, such as adding torrents, managing download paths, and controlling upload ratios.
+This layer coordinates the work of domain entities and infrastructure services to accomplish specific tasks, such as adding torrents, managing download paths, controlling upload ratios, and handling connection issues.

 ### 3. Infrastructure Layer